RomanaIdressEkfa/manufacturer-client-site/README.md

 ## Some features
 * You can see Business Summary.
 * You can see Equipment Products From Database.
-* You can get profiles from the dashboard
+* You can get profile from the dashboard.
-* You can delete your inventory.
+* You can get MyOrders from the dashboard.
-* You can create your account.
+* You can get Review from the dashboard.
 * You can add your own products.
 * You can see your added products.